Adore2113/MarsHSim/docs/dev_log.md

     ♡ considering adding a file for handling helper logic, to make things like handling primary systems and stuff before backups

-    ♡ updated current systems to return output and update dicts, and updated engine.py to accommodate that
+    ♡ updated current systems to return output and update dicts and updated engine.py to accommodate that

     ♡ I realized that I have been wasting a lot of time refactoring and trying to keep my files consistent, which I'm sure is a good thing later on, but for now there's a lot to be done so I'm going to switch focus a

 #### Next Session:
-    ♡ finish updating current systems to return output and update dicts, and updated engine.py to accommodate that, left off on oga and getting the code to run, pick back up tomorrow, and fix printing issues
+    ♡ finish updating current systems to return output and update dicts and updated engine.py to accommodate that, left off on oga and getting the code to run, pick backup tomorrow and fix printing issues

 ##      05/06/2026
-    ♡ finished updating current systems to return output and update dicts, and updated engine.py to accommodate that
+    ♡ finished updating current systems to return output and update dicts and updated engine.py to accommodate that

     ♡ I need to look over mars_time.py and go over that logic again, but I might wait until I get the greenhouse and other systems set up